 I am broadly interested in the areas of computer security, operating systems, artificial life, and complex adaptive systems.
 For more information on my research, please refer to these pages:

-I am currently formally advising the following students:
+I am currently formally advising the following graduate students:

-Prospective Students: At this time I have a large number of graduate students under my supervision; thus, currently I am not taking on any new students.
+Prospective Students: Currently I am not taking on any new graduate students.
 If you feel you are truly exceptional, feel free to try and change my mind.
 After all, I am always looking for students who are passionate about ideas and research, are interested in computer security and/or complex adaptive systems, and are willing to work hard exploring "crazy" ideas.
 But given my finite supply of time and money, though, don't be surprised when I say no. My apologies in advance.

 My email address is at the bottom of this page - this is the best way to contact me.
 My mailing address, phone number, and my GPG/PGP public key (to verify my emails or send me confidential information) are on this page.